Have you ever walked down the haircare aisle only to see every product was one you couldn’t use?

 6. Protective styles

-If your sport permits it don’t shy away from a protective style.
-When we come back from December break it’s so cold and dry.
-I don’t want to walk around with wet hair (that can cause damage to curls).
+If your sport permits it, don’t shy away from a protective style.
+When we come back from December break it’s cold and dry.
+I don’t want to walk around with wet hair (which can cause damage to curls).
 So, I will opt for getting box braids or goddess braids before I fly back to Williston.
 Protective styles can stay in for upwards of a month, plus you get to sleep in because you don’t have to do your hair in the morning.

 7. Invest in a bonnet.

 If you don’t have one already, buy a bonnet and sleep in it every night.
-Sleeping with a bonnet will ensure that the moisture stays in overnight and your curls stay as fresh as long as possible.
+Sleeping with a bonnet will ensure that the moisture stays in your hair overnight and your curls stay fresh as long as possible.

 8. Make a good wash-day playlist.